secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 Monthly Announcements from the L&D team are a 3-part announcement.
 This includes:

-1. Slide deck highlighting upcoming and existing L&D opportunities for team members and key results from the previous [MONTH]//[QUARTER]
+1. Async AMA issue for threaded discussion and to share upcoming opportunities and key results in the issue body
 2. Short, 3 minute video recorded using [LOOM] and shared via [SLACK]/[GITLAB LEARN] that highlights opportunities and results
-3. Discussion issue in the L&D project for an async AMA

 ### Preparation checklist for GitLab team members

-1. Copy and create a slide presentation that highlights current and ongoing efforts from the L&D team
-1. Record short video that highlights 2-3 opportunities coming up and 1-2 key results from the previous [MONTH]//[QUARTER]
+1. Record short video that highlights 2-3 opportunities coming up and 1-2 key results from the previous month
-1. Open an AMA issue in the L&D project with the following questions as individual threads:
+1. Open and populate an issue using the `monthly-announcement` template
-     - What future training or skill development would you like to see from the L&D team in future months?
-     - What questions do you have about the L&D team key results shared in this announcement?
-     - What questions do you have about upcoming L&D opportunities?
-     - Any other questions, concerns, or feedback
-1. Post video, link to slides, and link to AMA issue in Slack on the first Tuesday of the [MONTH]//[QUARTER] in the #whats-happening-at-gitlab Slack channel
+1. Post video, link to slides, and link to AMA issue in Slack on the first Tuesday of the month in the #whats-happening-at-gitlab Slack channel
+1. Use Bananatag to send an email to the GitLab team with an embeded video and link to the AMA issue.
-1. Share the post in the #ceo channel and tag Sid
+1. Share the post from the #whats-happening-at-gitlab channel to the #ceo channel and tag Sid

 ### Schedule

-Monthly announcements are shared by the L&D team on the [FIRST TUESDAY OF EACH MONTH]//[FIRST TUESDAY OF EACH QUARTER].
+Monthly announcements are shared by the L&D team on the first Tuesday of each month.
 Below, you'll find links to previous announcement materials.

 | Month | Slide Deck | Video | Async AMA |
 | ----- | ----- | ----- | ----- |